Q&A with Dr Fazlani – ST3 Medicine

 As the largest medical recruitment agency in the UK, we support over hundreds of international doctors and nurses relocate to the UK every single year.
 Over the last 12-months, the pandemic meant it was hard for people to travel across borders.
 We help hire medical professionals of all kinds of specialisms, from acute medicine consultants to geriatric medicine consultants, stroke medicine consultants and many more.

 Despite the challenges in reaching the UK, we’re celebrating Dr Misbah Fazlani– who has successfully relocated in March 2021, with the support of ID Medical Group.
-Dr Fazlani shares her experience in the UK’s quarantine hotel and provides some excellent advice for junior doctors looking to follow in the same steps as her.
+Dr Fazlani shares her experience in the UK’s quarantine hotel and provides some excellent advice for Junior Doctors (Resident Doctors) looking to follow in the same steps as her.

 Hello Dr Fazlani!
 Could you please start by introducing yourself?